Lecturer and Head of Research and Consultancy, PhD, MA, BSc. (Hons) [plus guest tutors]

 It will also be excellent continuing professional development for those resourcing, leading and communicating the vision of organisations working with and on behalf of vulnerable children and young people (for example in a communications team, in strategic leadership, or as a trustee)

-This online course is delivered intensively over 5 days, with 4 hours of stimulating interaction with tutors and fellow students each day, and a small amount of thought- provoking reading (and watching) to do between the sessions.
+This course is delivered intensively over 4 days, with 5 hours of stimulating interaction with tutors and fellow students each day, and a small amount of thought- provoking reading (and watching) to do between the sessions.

 Those accessing Advanced Short Courses will be provided with relevant reading materials and other information to enable their full participation in the course.